On a Possible Giant Impact Origin for the Colorado Plateau: Geological Environment of the Colorado Plateau

+\item Sedimentary record shows that the entire North America continent, including the Colorado Plateau region, was in a very flat configuration at around 600 Ma (Blakey and Ranney 2008, 2018).
+It is mostly above this flat terrain that the Paleozoic sedimentation was laid.
+The flat terrain and the wide-spread existence of the Great Unconformity between the Proterozoic and Cambrian indicate that the Great Unconformity is not likely an erosional feature, because there is scant evidence of the erosional remnants of such wide-spread scale.
+Apart from the detritus of the impact (for example., the conglomerates composed of brecciated Precambrian rocks left over in the Plateau region, and the re-lithified crushed Precambrian rocks), the most natural explanation of the lack of erosional remnants to account for the world-wide presence of the Great Unconformity separating the Proterozoic from the Cambrian, is that the missing layers of sediments have vaporized and left the confines of the Earth. \end{enumerate}

-These characteristics of the Colorado Plateau and its surrounding area, added to the time correlation with the rifting of the Rodinia supercontinent at the western margin of the Colorado Plateau, point to the likelihood of a giant impact event occurring around the 750 Ma centered on the Four Corners area.
+These characteristics of the Colorado Plateau and its surrounding area, added to the correlation of the timing of the formation of the Great Unconformity with the timing of the rifting of the Rodinia supercontinent at the western margin of the Plateau, as well as the timing of the subsequent rifting at the eastern side of the Rodinia Supercontinent to form the Iapetus ocean, point to the likelihood of a giant impact event occurring around the 750 Ma centered on the Four Corners area of the western United States.